Lionel Pickering: Biography

-As the club's fortunes levelled off and subsequently began to slump, there was a moderate amount of disquiet amongst fans.
-Lionel went onto Radio Derby and said: "If you can do better, where's your money - and if you don't like it, go and watch Forest.”
+As the club's fortunes levelled off and subsequently began to slump in the early 2000s, there was a moderate amount of disquiet amongst fans.
+He went onto Radio Derby and said: "If you can do better, where's your money - and if you don't like it, go and watch Forest.”

+Derby were relegated back to Division One in 2002.

 In October 2003, Derby County's parent company, Derby County Limited, briefly went into liquidation and Pickering, the majority shareholder, gave way to a new board of John Sleightholme, Jeremy Keith and Steve Harding, who bought the club for £3.

 Derby finished 20th in the 2003-2004 First Division campaign, but improved dramatically in the 2004-2005 season and finished 4th in the Football League Championship (the new name for the Football League First Division) and qualified for a promotion play-off spot, losing in the semi-finals to Preston North End.

 Lionel died of cancer of the blood, in the Derbyshire Royal Infirmary on Saturday, 2 September 2006, aged 74.
-He leaves three sons, William, Benjamin and Matthew.
+He was survived by his three sons, William, Benjamin and Matthew.
 A one minute's applause at Derby County's following home game against Sunderland on Saturday, 9 September 2006 was held; followed by a memorial service at Derby Cathedral on Tuesday, 26 September 2006.
 At the request of Mr Pickering's family, attendees were asked to come dressed in Derby County shirts.

 The life and work of Lionel was remembered at the first game of the new 2009-10 season and dedicated as ‘Lionel Pickering Day’.
 A new memorial in his honour, The Lionel Pickering Entrance, was unveiled by his sons.
 The special construction is an exact replica of the former entrance of the Baseball Ground, using the same bricks and components from the original ground.